Cornelius Sim: Cardinal

 In March 2021, Sim joined with other Asian cardinals in calling for "peace and reconciliation" in Myanmar.
 During his final address to his congregation in May that year, Sim urged the People of God in Brunei not to "be spectators" in his absence, but to make visible their contributions of "time, talent and treasure."

 Illness, death and legacy

 Sim died on 29 May 2021 at Chang Gung Memorial Hospital (CGMH) in Taoyuan, Taiwan.
 He was 69, and suffered a cardiac arrest.
 He had travelled to Taiwan for cancer treatment.
-His passing received coverage in local state-influenced news media and online forums, as well as Catholic outlets throughout the world.
+His passing received coverage in local state-influenced and independent news media and online forums, as well as Catholic outlets throughout the world.